Skip to main

 Back to Industry insights

-Launching a card programme stateside?
-Everything you need to know.
+Launching a card programme stateside.

 The Thredd team

-For many financial entities, programme managers and solution providers from the UK, Europe and APAC, the idea of launching a card program or extending issuing and processing capabilities to the U.S. is an attractive prospect.
-However, inherent in the geographic expansion of any financial product is a great number of technical, regulatory and economic considerations to be navigated.
+For many businesses, the idea of launching a card program or extending issuing and processing capabilities to the U.S. is an attractive prospect, but there are a great number of technical, regulatory and economic considerations to be navigated.

 Going to America